 Oh, my.
-Look at those thick slices of French Toast dusted with confectioners' sugar and served with maple syrup and fruit.
-Made with day-old, No-Knead Bread and so delicious.
-It's like eating dessert for breakfast!
+Look at those thick slices of French Toast.
+Dusted with confectioners' sugar and served with maple syrup and fruit.
+It is like eating dessert for breakfast!

 2/3 cup milk